CD3/libField/README.md

 ## Slicing

 One of the nice features provided by the `Field` class is the ability to slice it.
-Slicing a field returns a field view than can be used access a subset the field data (and coordinates) as if they were their own field object.
+Slicing a field returns a field view than can be used to access a subset the field data (and coordinates) as if they were their own field object.
 For example, it is possible to create a one-dimensional field that contains temperature values along the line x = -3.
 ```C++